Saraheyooo/Data-mining/README.md

 (They tell you lies)*

 Based on (the results) of your method, to what extent could you say whether this is a ”classic” pop song or not?
-Explain your answer (in a data-driven way) and try to refer both to your results and to the lyrics itself.
+Refer both to your results and to the lyrics itself.